1. Introduction

 Images of Elsewhere

-Images of Elsewhere represents Chinnery’s most expressionist and colour-rich body of work, using dynamic ICM gestures—arcs, vibrations, and layered sweeps—to create shimmering atmospheres that dissolve recognisable landscapes into fields of emotional colour.
-Greens, reds, golds, and deep blues blend into softly fractured surfaces that recall abstract painting more than observational photography.
-Conceptually, the series explores displacement and dream-territories, conjuring a sense of an imagined place beyond geography—an “elsewhere” constructed from movement, sensation, and intuitive response.
+Images of Elsewhere can be read as one of Chinnery’s most expressionist and colour-rich earlier bodies of work, using dynamic ICM gestures, layered surfaces, arcs, vibrations, and sweeping movements to dissolve recognisable landscapes into fields of emotional colour.
+Greens, reds, golds, and deep blues appear less as descriptive tones than as states of feeling, blending into fractured surfaces that recall abstract painting more than observational photography.
+Conceptually, the series explores displacement and dream-territories: an “elsewhere” not defined by geography, but constructed from movement, sensation, memory, and intuitive response.
+Within Chinnery’s wider practice, the series helps clarify his abstract-expressionist direction — the landscape no longer functioning as destination or view, but as a threshold into imagined colour, inner weather, and emotional elsewhere.

 3.6 Synthesis — The Architecture of a Generation